fibo/fibo.github.io/_posts/2014-09-07-math-on-github-pages.md

 cat tex-snippets/inline/for-any-real.tex | katex > _includes/math/inline/for-any-real.html
 ```

-Finally, add KaTex CSS to your html page.
+Finally, add KaTeX CSS to your html page.

 ```html
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/KaTeX/0.5.1/katex.min.css">
 ```

-If you read [KaTex Usage][KaTexUsage], there is also a JavaScript tag to add, but
+If you read [KaTeX Usage][KaTexUsage], there is also a JavaScript tag to add, but
 it is required only for client side rendering.

 Now you can include the snippets in your website using [Jekyll][Jekyll] include tags